-Recommendation 1: The group recommends adding management definitions for the missing network functions and entities in Table 3.1 to the OAM specifications (TS 28.541).
+Recommendation 1: The group recommends to study adding management definitions for the missing network functions and entities in Table 3.1 to the OAM specifications (TS 28.541).

 Recommendation 2: For the implementation of conclusion 2 in section 3 the group agrees that this would require to be included in a work item.